-Impact Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) Operation and Maintena nce Operation and Maintena Operation of the OnSS on the nearest noise sensitive receptors nce The impact of noise due to the operational OnSS on the nearest NSRs A desk-based study to identify noise sensitive receptors will be undertaken would need to be provided so the assessment can consider any potential Low Frequency Noise (LFN) being generated by the OnSS.
+Impact Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) Operation and Maintena ince Operation of the OnSS on the nearest noise sensitive receptors The impact of noise due to the operational OnSS on the nearest NSRs , , · Noise sources associated with operation of the OnSS are likely to include plant such as transformers, shunt reactors, statcoms and coolers.
+The noise levels associated with the operation of the OnSS will be predicted at the identified NSRs implementing the proprietary noise modelling software CadnaA®, which incorporates the calculation methodology in this instance the calculation algorithms contained in ISO 9613-2:1996-2 will be utilised.
+The predicted noise levels will be assessed at the nearest noise-sensitive receptors in conjunction with BS4142:2014+A1:2019.
+With reference to the above, operational 1/3 octave band data for the OnSS would need to be provided so the assessment can consider any potential Low Frequency Noise (LFN) being generated by the OnSS.
 On the basis that this is provided, then it should be possible to design out any potential LFN constraints, as per the requirements of NPS EN-1.
 If not, then penalties for tonality would need to be added to the predicted specific noise levels in conjunction with BS4142:2014+A1:2019.
-In conjunction with the policies contained within paragraph 5.11.8 of NPS EN-1 the assessment would also consider good design through the selection of the quietest plant available.
+In conjunction with the policies contained within paragraph 5.11.8 of NPS EN- 1 the assessment would also consider good design through the selection of the quietest plant available.
 Measures would also be taken to minimise noise, such as landscaping, bunds or noise barriers.

 Impact Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) The significance of effects will be determined with reference to the IEMA Guidelines for Environmental Noise Impact Assessment 2014 .
 Predicted noise levels will be assessed in accordance with the relevant criteria to identify the significance of operational impacts.
 In conjunction with paragraph 5.11.9 of NPS EN-1, where appropriate, specific mitigation measures will be detailed to mitigate adverse impacts on health and quality of life from noise and if possible, contribute to improvements in the above.
 Operation of the OnSS on wildlife.
 The impact of noise due to the operational OnSS on the nearest ecological receptors.
-A desk-based study to identify ecological receptors will be undertaken and where appropriate baseline noise measurements will be made.
-The noise levels associated with the operation of the OnSS will be predicted at the identified NSRs implementing the proprietary noise modelling software CadnaA [®] , which incorporates the calculation methodology in this instance the calculation algorithms contained in ISO 9613-2:1996-2 will be utilised.
+A desk-based study to identify ecological receptors will be undertaken and where appropriate baseline noise measurements will be made. coological receptors.
+The noise levels associated with the operation of the OnSS will be predicted at the identified NSRs implementing the proprietary noise modelling software CadnaA®, which incorporates the calculation methodology in this instance the calculation algorithms contained in ISO 9613-2:1996-2 will be utilised.
 The predicted noise level will be assessed at the nearest ecological receptors in conjunction with AQTAG09 2005, Guidance on the effects of industrial noise on wildlife and Paragraph 5.11.7 of NPS EN-1 which relates to the effects of noise on protected species.
 The significance of effects will be determined with reference to the IEMA Guidelines for Environmental Noise Impact Assessment 2014 .
 Predicted noise levels will be assessed in accordance with the relevant criteria to identify the significance of operational impacts on ecological receptors.
 Where